Saturday, January 3, 2026

 • Interlibrary loan: Many libraries are willing to loan their books to other libraries.
 If your local library is part of an interlibrary loan network, this is a convenient option.

 • Digitized versions: A growing number of bygdebøker are being digitized by the National Library of Norway (Nasjonalbiblioteket) and made available online.
-Many of these are restricted to users with a Norwegian IP address, but some older or out-of-copyright volumes are openly accessible.
+Most of these are restricted to users with a Norwegian IP address, but some older or out-of-copyright volumes are openly accessible.

 Before you go